nkchenjx/jcfit/Readme.txt

 Curve fitting for 1D vector with any given model equations.
-Renamed from jcfit to fitnguess 11/2021.
+Renamed from jcfit to fitnguess 11/2021, stands for fit with natrual guessing.

 Developed and tested on software versions
 MATLAB 2014b